nixpulvis/dinosaurcowboys/README.md

 # Dinosaur Cowboys [![Build Status](https://travis-ci.org/nixpulvis/website.svg?branch=master)](https://travis-ci.org/nixpulvis/website)

-This is the website for Party Shark, we are a World of Warcraft raiding guild on Stormreaver Horde.
+This is the website for Dinosaur Cowboys, we are a World of Warcraft raiding guild on Sargeras Alliance.

 ## Setup